Skip to Main Content

 “Mortgage-backed securities usually trade at an interest rate premium to the T-bonds, and this difference between Treasury rates and MBS rates is called the mortgage spread,” says Preetam Purohit, head of hedging and analytics for Embrace Home Loans.
 “Mortgage lenders usually add a margin to the MBS rate to come up with the rate they charge for a mortgage loan.

-“Banks that [originate] mortgage loans, on the other hand, use a different mechanism to set their own mortgage rates because banks can retain loans on their balance sheets.
+“Banks that [originate] mortgage loans, on the other hand, use a different mechanism to set their own mortgage rates because they can retain loans on their balance sheets.
 They usually use a cost of funds plus bank margin approach to set their own mortgage rates,” he adds.

 Market factors impacting mortgage interest rates